 If you are interested in Covid from Space, this is your summer reading.
-While it is preceded by a variety of other recent articles, many hundreds if you include the wider literature of Panspermia, these two publications are the starting point for truly understanding Covid.
+While it is preceded by a variety of other recent articles, and many hundreds if you include the wider literature of Panspermia, these four publications are the starting point for truly understanding Covid.
 They tell us more about the disease in one fell swoop than all the other global science pubs since January 2020 combined.

 But they don’t tell us everything.
 To learn the rest of the story — or anything approaching it — these papers will need to be “accepted” as legitimate despite their revolutionary thinking.
-Nothing much of relative importance can be further discovered about Covid-19 unless and until you start with the work right here, of Steele, Wickramsinghe, et al.
+Nothing much of relative importance can be further discovered about Covid-19 unless and until you start with the work right here of Steele, Wickramsinghe, et al.

-Despite a half century suppression of Hoyle and Wickramasinghe, and the large swath of experts and their disciplines that would be permanently humiliated, the Tusk believes the papers will be accepted — and sooner rather than later.
+Despite a half century suppression of Hoyle and Wickramasinghe, and the large swath of experts and their disciplines that would be permanently humiliated, the Tusk believes the recent papers will be accepted — and sooner rather than later.

-It will not be too long before the frustration with Covid ignorance, and global surprise by overwhelming evidence for the omnipotence of microbial life in space, will converge to overturn Aristotle and Darwin’s warm little pond.
+It will not be too long before the frustration with Covid ignorance, and global surprise by overwhelming evidence for the omnipotence of dessicated and hibernated microbial life in space, will converge to overturn Aristotle and Darwin’s warm little pond.

 And at long last we will reposition the earth as a part — not the start — of life.